 You must publish the trial protocols and SAPs before trial recruitment is complete.
 You can use Wellcome Open Research, along with other journals and platforms such as Trials and Protocols.io, to do so.

 Where a healthcare intervention is being examined through a trial, the standard of healthcare provided to a control group subject must be at least equivalent to the best local, currently available and affordable standard of care.

 Grantholders, in consultation with ethics committees, are responsible for determining these healthcare standards.

 All trials must be conducted in accordance with recognised good practice guidelines, for example the UK Policy Framework for Health and Social Care Research.
 Our good research practice guidelines provide more detailed advice on research design.
-You must also abide by Wellcome’s policy position on human participants in research.
+You must also abide by Wellcome’s research involving human participants policy.

-We're establishing a Joint Initiative on Good Practice in Clinical Research to look at new clinical practice guidelines, where the current guidelines are not fit for purpose.
+We're establishing a Good Clinical Trials Collaborative to look at new clinical practice guidelines, where the current guidelines are not fit for purpose.

 If you receive a grant from Wellcome, you will usually need to set up a Trial Steering Committee (TSC) and tell us about its proposed members.
 The purpose of the TSC is to: